 The answer is yes.

-There was lovers Michael Whitney and Edward Wedding, Also there was prominent military officer Archibald Butts and the working crew including the rugged Balkan Stoker, the redheaded Royal Purser Felix Jones, ship’s second carpenter Michael Brice and Third Officer Sam Maxwell.
+There were also Michael Whitney and Edward Wedding who were known to be lovers and and also some of the working crew including the rugged Balkan Stoker, the redheaded Royal Purser Felix Jones, ship’s second carpenter Michael Brice and Third Officer Sam Maxwell.

 Learn more about the gay passengers upon the RMS Titanic and that fateful night and watch Hugh Brewster, author of ‘RMS Titanic: Gilded Lives on a Fatal Voyage’ talks about the untold gay story of the Titanic’s fatal maiden voyage.